xiaochuany/blog/docs/posts/202505-snowpark.md

 You get a list of Rows after `collect()`
-The `.as_dict()` method on Row makes it easy to interoperate with Polars:
-Just pass a list of dicts to construct a Polars DataFrame.
+The `.as_dict()` method on Row makes it easy to interoperate with Polars: just pass a list of dicts to construct a Polars DataFrame.

 ## Testing